Arrow BOOK

 • Pelvic, perineal, or genital pain

-• Pain worse with sitting and relieved by standing in some cases
+• Pain that worsens with sitting and may improve with standing

 • Burning, tingling, sharp, or electric like pain patterns